 But not too amiable.
 Just the right amount of amiable.

 Of course there is a smuggling subplot.
 (We are in Sussex.
 We have to have a smuggling subplot.)
-Meg's new gift allows her to see into the hearts of the villagers whom she hasn't been particularly fond of, feeding a need to keep them from danger even while she watches her old friend Nick repeating the idiocy of falling in love with her sister again.
+Meg's new gift allows her to see into the hearts of the villagers even while she worries that Nick is falling in love with her sister again.

 But Nick hasn't been meeting Isabelle on purpose.
 Meg discovers that Isabelle has a power she didn't know was possible--pushing thoughts from a person's head and taking over their will.
-This places Nick in danger of being wedded against his will (Insert mental image of the daughters in 'The Pirates of Penzance' shouting, "Against our will, Papa!
-Against our will!")
+This places Nick in danger of being wedded against his will.
+(Insert mental image of the daughters in 'The Pirates of Penzance' shouting, "Against our will, Papa!
+Against our will!"
+Fifty points if you get that reference.)
 She has a little sit-down with him about Isabelle's magic and its implications.

-Obviously, he assumes this is the perfect opportunity to propose.
+Obviously, he assumes this is the perfect opportunity to propose and he lays out his calculations.
 Marching up the aisle together would give her a home and him safety from Isabelle.
 He is not the first man to think that math will win more arguments than it does.

-Meg has to discover how to keep her fiancé-of-convenience safe, fend off her sister, keep the less-than-smart smugglers from being rounded up...
+Her social media status is complicated.
+Meg has to discover how to keep her fiancé-of-convenience safe, fend off her sister, keep the local smugglers from being rounded up...
 It's a laundry list.
-Then Meg discovers that her sister has been involved in illegal activity and that Nick is missing.

-Isabelle has kidnapped Nick and Meg finally has to confront her sister and we see which power will reign supreme.
+Isabelle has kidnapped Nick.
+Meg has to confront her sister and we see which power will reign supreme.

-In the end, Isabelle is banished, Nick is saved and Meg is among friends.
-All they need now is to sort out how much of their engagement was fake and how much was real.
+When Meg is victorious, all they need is to sort out how much of their engagement was fake and how much was real.